What the hell am I going to do now?

 While waiting for the old man to get up, the girl leaned against the wall, looking properly at her new friend for the first time.
 He was skinny.
-No, more than skinny: Cassandra could have easily counted all his bones if it hadn't been for the thick, dirty and long black fur that covered his limbs.
+No, more than skinny: Cassandra could have easily counted all his bones, hadn't it been for the thick, dirty and long black fur that covered his limbs.
 His paws were covered in curdled blood and dirt, and deep gashes covered his body.
 It looked like the poor lad had been running in a forest for a lot of time.
-The wounds, however, weren't what worried Cassandra: the real problem was the dog's ears were too hot for his own good.
+The wounds, however, weren't what worried Cassandra the most: the real problem was that the dog's ears were too hot for his own good.
 He had a very high fever, probably caused by an infection or an excessive stress.

 After almost ten minutes of waiting, Cassandra started banging on the door again, this time with more energy.

 "COME ON BILL, I KNOW YOU ARE HERE!
 WAKE UP YOU OLD COOT!"